What is a mail loop?

 Looking to streamline your email communication and improve customer satisfaction?

 Simplify your inbox with LiveAgent's email management system and stay on top of customer inquiries with ease.

 Frequently asked questions

 What does a mail loop mean?

-E-mail loop is a terminated loop caused by mail servers, scripts, or mail clients that generate automatic replies.
+A mail loop is a loop caused by mail servers, scripts, or mail clients that generate automatic replies.
 The way this works is that if one auto-reply triggers another auto-reply on the other side, an email loop is created.
 This process may continue until the mailbox is locked or the mail sending limit is reached.

-To avoid message loops, you can add appropriate tags to allow the system to recognize the message and stop the loop running.
-This can also be done manually if someone has access to the box.
+To avoid message loops, you can add appropriate tags and filters to allow the system to recognize the message and stop the loop running.
+This can also be done manually if someone has access to your inbox.

-Why are mail loops harmful to the effectiveness of company's communication?
+Why are mail loops harmful to the effectiveness of a company's communication?

-Mail loops waste system resources, eat up the amount of mail in your organization, and also sends error NDRs or bounce messages to the original senders.
-This affects both the company's communication results and may overload the system responsible for communication.
+Loop mails waste system resources, fill up your email inbox, and also send error NDRs or bounce messages to the original senders.
+This affects the company's communication results and may also overload the system responsible for communication.